ianfromdover/ianfromdover/keyboards/howToInstallMiryoku.md

 # How to install Miryoku
-- Get Miryoku from [the original repo](https://github.com/manna-harbour/miryoku_kmonad), and get KMonad from [its original repo](https://github.com/kmonad/kmonad)
+- Get Miryoku from [my own repo. the keyboard layouts are already in there](https://github.com/ianfromdover/miryoku_kmonad), and get KMonad from [its original repo](https://github.com/kmonad/kmonad)

 # Windows